Mickjitsu/roadhouse_BJJ/README.md

 2. Open the Website: Open the main index.html page in a browser or the folder in a code editory

+## Deployment

+**Deploying on Github Pages**
+Firstly clone or fork the repository following the steps above.
+Once that is done, you will need to set up GitHub Pages.
+To do this:
+ In your repository, navigate to the "Settings" tab.
+   - Click on the "Pages" section on the left sidebar.
+   - Under the "Source" section, select the branch you want to deploy from (usually `main` or `master`) and click "Save".
+   - GitHub will provide you with a link to your live site.

 ## Credits